haerangl/ds-portfolio/Econometrics in R - NC Crime/README.md

 * Statistical modeling: Built three models and compared them side-by-side
 * Understanding of the key assumptions of linear regressions and their implications
 * Interpretation of linear regression models, including statistical and practical significance

+**Overview**

+In this paper, my team and I examine the correlation between North Carolina's 1987 crime rate per county and several independent variables, including the average sentence length, percentage of racial minorities, and wages.
+We build and compare three linear models for their validity and robustness, then provide data-driven policy suggestions.
+Our results indicate that stricter criminal justice does not have practical implications in reducing crime.